os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 - Compilation: Compile applications and kernel **independently**, merged into one image
 - Construction: system call service request interface, application **management and initialization**
 - Execution: OS **executes applications** one by one
-- Execution: the application issues a **system call** request, and OS completes the system call
+- Execution: Application issue **system call** requests, and OS completes the system calls.
-- Execution: **Privilege level switching** between application and OS based on hardware privilege level mechanism
+- Execution: Hardware privilege mechanism based **privilege switching** (between application and OS).